-Jenny was the daughter of the Tenth Doctor, artificially created from his DNA when it was forcibly sampled with a progenation machine.
+Jenny was the daughterof the Tenth Doctor, artificially created from his DNA when it was sampled by a progenation machine.

-During a short war on the planet Messaline between humans and Hath, both sides used progenation machines to instantly create mentally programmed adults from the DNA of single parents.
-When the Tenth Doctor, Donna Noble, and Martha Jones arrived on Messaline, Jenny was made from a skin sample taken from the Doctor, against his will.
+During a short war on the planet Messaline between humans and Hath, both sides used progenation machines.
+These could create mentally programmed adults from a single DNA sample, making the donor both “biological mother and father “.
+When the Tenth Doctor, Donna Noble, and Martha Jones arrived on Messaline, Jenny was made from a skin sample taken from The Doctor without his permission.
 (The Doctor’s Daughter)

 WITH THE DOCTOR